RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 : The position of the station on the planet's surface.

 `Height`
-: The station's altitude above sea level.
+: The station's altitude above sea level, in meters.

 `Body`
 : The internal ID number of the planet on which the station is located.
 You can find a list of ID numbers for stock Kerbal Space Program [here](https://github.com/Anatid/XML-Documentation-for-the-KSP-API/blob/master/src/FlightGlobals.cs#L72).
 If you are playing with Real Solar System or other planet packs, edit this value with caution.